Maryland Laws and Incentives

 Mid-Atlantic Region Electric Vehicle (EV) Support

-The Maryland Energy Administration must study issues related to the installation of EV parking spaces at MUDs and submit a report of findings to the Governor and the General Assembly by December 1, 2023.
+The Maryland Energy Administration must study issues related to the installation of EV parking spaces at MFH and submit a report of findings to the Governor and the General Assembly by December 1, 2023.

 Medium- and Heavy-Duty Zero Emission Vehicle (ZEV) Requirement